cdsittampalam/documentation/docs/Qredo Network.md

 The blockchain validator records:

-- the transaction and the signatures
+- the transaction and the signatures.
 - the completed transaction which allows change from the settlement to released back in to Qredo.

 #### Watcher and MPC